MIDWIVES' ASSOCIATION OF WASHINGTON STATE

 Data Collection for Midwives

 Since 2014, Washington State midwifery law has included mandatory data collection as a provision for licensure renewal.
-This accountability measure is a tremendous benefit to midwives, enabling us to engage in quality improvement activities both within and outside the midwifery community.
-Looking at community-based birth outcomes allows MAWS to inform its members about best practice, promote the benefits of the midwifery model of care, and advocate for normal physiologic birth within the larger community of perinatal practitioners.
-Data collection offers midwives a seat at the table in clinical and legislative discussions, both statewide and nationally.
-Adding our own data to the field allows us to demonstrate what midwives do in a tangible, measurable way.
+This accountability measure is a tremendous benefit to midwives, midwifery consumers, policymakers, and payers.
+It enables midwives to engage in meaningful quality improvement activities both within the midwifery community and in the larger perinatal healthcare arena.
+Analyzing aggregated community-based birth outcomes allows MAWS to inform its members about best practice, promote the benefits of the midwifery model of care, and make the case for increased access to normal physiologic birth in all birth settings.
+Data collection bolsters midwives’ participation in perinatal quality collaboratives and in statewide and national legislative efforts.
+Capturing our data allows midwives to demonstrate what we do well in a tangible, measurable way.

 Follow the links below to learn more about MANA Stats, and to enroll.